MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/culture-complexity.md

 ## Common roles and responsibilities

-Each process within the discussion of CAF migration principles includes a process article outlining specific activities to align roles and responsibilities.
+Each process within the discussion of Cloud Adoption Framework migration principles includes a process article outlining specific activities to align roles and responsibilities.
 For clarity during execution, a single accountable party should be assigned for each activity, along with any responsible parties required to support those activities.
 However, the following list contains a series of common roles and responsibilities that have a higher degree of impact on migration execution.
 These roles should be identified early in the migration effort.

 > [!NOTE]
 > In the following table, an accountable party should start the alignment of roles.
 That column should be customized to fit existing processes for efficient execution.
 Ideally a single person should be named as the accountable party.